suitenumerique/hackdays2025/submissions/the-gr/README.md

 # 🏆 Final Submission for The GR

 ## Project
-Docs - AI agent for SQL commands
+Docs - AI agent to convert user prompts to SQL queries in order to retrieve Docs instance data

 ## Project Description
 This project aims to develop an AI-powered agent integrated into Docs that can manage and interact with the platform’s backend database using natural language commands.